ngs-docs/2015-angus-paper/2015-angus-paper.md

 The structure of the workshop has not varied substantially over the
 years: attendees arrive by noon on a Monday, and after a welcoming lecture are introduced to Amazon Web Services and the UNIX command line.
-Between Monday and Thursday of the first , we demonstrate basic sequence analysis at the command line, including BLAST, mapping (with bowtie or bwa), and assembly (with Velvet or SPAdes).
-We also cover experimental design, statistical analysis, and scripting and automation.
+Thus the attendees are rapidly exposed to working on accessing and using remote machines for their computational needs.
+Between Monday and Thursday of the first , we demonstrate basic sequence analysis at the command line, including BLAST, syntenic mapping (with bowtie or bwa), and genome assembly (with Velvet or SPAdes).
+We also introduce (to varying degrees) experimental design, statistical analysis, and scripting and automation during this first week.
 On Saturday afternoon we break until the second Monday morning.
-During the second week we focus on applying complete workflows to exemplar data sets — starting in 2013, we have organized an in-depth mRNAseq differential expression analysis tutorial that introduces and compares commonly used tools such as DEseq2 and edgeR.
+During the second week we focus on applying complete workflows to exemplar data sets — starting in 2013, we have organized an in-depth mRNAseq differential expression analysis tutorial that introduces and compares commonly used tools for counting (i.e. eXpress and HTSeq) and data modeling such as DEseq2 and edgeR.
+In addition to providing some example end-to-end workflows, this enables reinforcement and extension of many of the concepts from week 1.
 We then round out the week by discussing reproducibility, version control, and other more general topics.
 After a summative assessment, a final lecture, and an informal evaluation, the attendees depart.